 Now consider a key whose length is at least equal to the content to be encrypted.
 Suppose that the key was generated in a genuinely random way and that once the encrypted message is created, it is hidden or destroyed, and therefore never used again.

 In this case, regaining the plaintext is impossible.
 This hypothesis just illustrated is known as One Time Pad.

-In such a case no technology will be able to restore the original message, neither today nor in the future, even if aliens from the outer space, with some kind of special technology powers will join us in the attempt.
+In such a case no technology will be able to restore the original message, neither today nor in the future, even if aliens from outer space, with some kind of special technology powers would try.

 It is important to understand not only how the secrecy of a key must be kept to prevent our data from being accessed illegitimately.
 But also to understand how dangerous the loss of the key is.
 Without it the legitimate owner will no longer be able to restore the original data, making the encrypted content unusable for him and for anyone else.

 In the previous section, regarding the symmetric encryption, we have seen how the weakness of the system is due to the use of a key that must be shared between the parties.
 During the sharing process, the key could be intercepted by an eavesdropper, making encryption useless.